İZMİR PROVINCIAL DIRECTORATE OF CULTURE AND TOURISM

 İzmir Archeology Museum

-The first archaeological museum in İzmir was opened in 1927 in the Ayavukla (Gözlü) Church in the Basmane district after three years of collecting works of art .
+The first archaeological museum in İzmir was opened in 1927 in the Ayavukla (Gözlü) Church in the Basmane district after three years of collecting works of art.
 In 1951, a second archaeological museum was opened at Kültürpark.
-Due to the high density of artifacts from the surrounding ancient cities, a new museum was needed.
+Due to the high number of works from the surrounding ancient cities, a new museum was needed.

-Therefore a new and modern museum building was built in an area of 5000 m² within the Bahribaba Park in Konak.
+Therefore, a new and modern museum building was built in an area of 5000 m² within the Bahribaba Park in Konak and it was opened on February 11, 1984.

-The museum has been designed to meet all kinds of needs with its exhibition halls including laboratories, warehouses, photography, library and conference hall.
+The museum was designed to meet all kinds of needs with its showrooms including laboratories, warehouses, photography studio, library and conference hall.
 The works of art numbers are over 5000 in the museum building and in the garden.

 Top Floor Showrooms:

 The works in the first gallery of this hall of the museum were found in various parts of Western Anatolia.
-Small-scale artifacts such as terracotta figurines, pottery and oil lamps made of glass, bronze and ring stones were grouped and exhibited in showcases.
+Small-scale works such as figurines, pottery and oil lamps made of glass, bronze, ring stones and terracotta are grouped and exhibited in showcases.
 These took part in a chronological order from prehistoric times to the end of the Byzantine period.
-The locations of the artifacts are not known for sure .
+The original locations of the works are not known for sure.
 These works were brought to the museum by means of donation, confiscation and purchase.

-The artifacts in the gallery of the exhibition hall are works of art known as the result of archaeological excavations.
-These were also displayed in chronological order within the context of being educational and instructive.
-The artifacts in this section are the artifacts that were found in the archaeological excavations in the ancient cities of Old Izmir, Candarli, Myrina, Foca, Erythrai and Lasos.
+The works in the gallery of the showroom are works of art known that were found as the results of archaeological excavations done by scientists.
+These are also displayed in chronological order within the context of being educational and instructive.
+The works in this section are the works that were found in the archaeological excavations in the ancient cities of Old Izmir, Çandarlı, Myrina, Foça, Erythrai and Lasos.

-There is also a treasury office on the same floor.
-In this section, we can see the bronze Demeter, which was found in Halikarnas, the glass and bronze works of gold grave gifts.
-Some of the showcases were arranged with gold coins belonging to the Greek and Roman periods and coins of the Duchy of Venice.
+There is also a treasury room on the same floor.
+In this section, we can see the bronze Demeter, whose golden grave gifts, glass and bronze works of were found in Halicarnassus.
+Some of the showcases are arranged with gold coins from the Greek and Roman periods and coins of the Duchy of Venice.

 Middle Floor Show Room:

-On this floor, which is the entrance floor of the museum, marble sculptures, busts and sculpture head portraits are exhibited.
+On this floor, which is the entrance floor of the museum, marble statues, busts and statue head portraits are exhibited.
 These works in the hall are in a chronological order like the upper floor.
-Within the 8 showcases in the halls, small sized works made of marble were also grouped among themselves and showcased .
+In the 8 showcases in the halls, small sized works made of marble were also grouped among themselves and showcased.

 Downstairs: